entando/entando-docs/vuepress/docs/v6.3/docs/ecr/ecr-bundle-details.md

 **Fragment descriptor.yaml.**

-    code: my-fragment # The fragment identification
+    code: my-fragment # The unique id

     # Optional.
 The fragment content
     guiCode: >-
       "<div>Here the content</div>"

     # Optional.
-The GuiCode Path, the fragment.ftl file will have the guiCde conent in it
+A path to a FreeMarker file containing the fragment content.
     guiCodePath: fragment.ftl

 ## Page Template